Learn how to make perfect slow cooker apple butter this fall!

-You can use a variety of types of apples to make this slow cooker apple butter.
-I used a combination of Golden Delicious, Rome, and Fuji apples, since that is what I had from the orchard.
-I think adding Granny Smith or Honeycrisp would be delicious.
+- You can use a variety of types of apples to make this slow cooker apple butter.
 Using more than one type of apples usually results in better flavor, in my opinion.

-I did not go through the proper canning process with my apple butter, so I put the extra jars in the freezer, which works wonderfully (just be sure to use a jar that can go in the freezer).
-The apple butter freezes very well and is just as tasty after thawing.
+- I did not go through the proper canning process with my apple butter, but the apple butter freezes very well (just be sure to use freezer-safe jars or containers) and is just as tasty after thawing.
 Not only that, but a jar of homemade apple butter would make a thoughtful gift!

-Slow cooker apple butter is delicious spread on buttered toast, warm English muffin bread (one of my favorites!), a hot biscuit, or a warm pumpkin scone.
-It would also be a perfect addition to your Thanksgiving table as a topping for hot yeast rolls. *Swoon*
+It would also be a perfect addition to your Thanksgiving table as a topping for hot homemade dinner rolls. *Swoon*